dangrie158/email-categorization-thesis/source/13_chapter_5.md

 ## Classification using Summation of Word Vectors

-The document vectors built by summing all word vectors of the document presented in [chapter @sec:clustersum] worked particularly good for the clustering of documents.
+The document vectors built by summing all word vectors of the document presented in [chapter @sec:clustersum] worked particularly good for the clustering of articles.
 Using this technique, it is trivial to generate document vectors for previously unseen documents using only a single word2vec model.
 To build a classifier using these vectors, any classification algorithm can be used that works by finding spatial borders between the classes.
-For this experiment an SVM classifier was used, since a SVM classifier had the best performance on the TF-IDF vectors.
+For this experiment, a SVC was used, since an SVM classifier had the best performance on the TF-IDF vectors.
 However, a random forest classifier was also evaluated on these document vectors which showed a slightly worse performance, comparable to the difference between the SVM and random forest classifier for the TF-IDF vectors.

 ### Practical Implementation

-The classifier was built using the multiclass SVC implementation from scipy[^scipy-svc].
+The classifier was built using the multiclass SVC implementation from SciPy[^scipy-svc].
 To transform the documents into vectors, a python class was written implementing a ```transform``` function to make the vectorizer chainable into a scipy ```Pipeline``` with the SVC being the penultimate step.
 The transform function implements the vectorization with the words IDF as a significance weight (@sumword2doc).

-The vectorization process requires only a single word2vec model, therefore the memory consumption of the classifier is mainly dependent on the size of this model.
+The vectorization process requires only a single word2vec model.
+Therefore the memory consumption of the classifier is mainly dependent on the size of this model.

 [^scipy-svc]: http://scikit-learn.org/stable/modules/generated/sklearn.svm.SVC.html

 ## Convolutional Neural Network Classifier {#sec:cnn-classifier}

 @kim2014convolutional present the use of convolutional neural networks (CNN) for the classification of text using matrices of word vectors.
 The input to the network is constructed by building a matrix for the document where each row $i$ is the line vector of the $i$-th word.
-This process yields a matrix with $n$ rows and $k$ columns where $n$ is the number of words and $k$ is the dimensionality of the target vector space of the used word2vec model (@cnn-input).
+This process yields a matrix with $n$ rows and $k$ columns where $n$ is the number of words, and $k$ is the dimensionality of the target vector space of the used word2vec model (@cnn-input).

 (@cnn-input) $$d=\begin{bmatrix} { x }_{ 1,1 } & { x }_{ 1,2 } & \cdots  & { x }_{ 1,k } \\ { x }_{ 2,1 } & { x }_{ 2,2 } & \cdots  & { x }_{ 2,k } \\ \vdots  & \vdots  & \ddots  & \vdots  \\ { x }_{ n,1 } & { x }_{ n,2 } & \cdots  & { x }_{ n,k } \end{bmatrix}$$

 Since all input to a CNN needs to be of the same dimension, the document matrix is then truncated or padded with zero vectors to some fixed number of words $N$.

 The fixed-length document matrix is then filtered by multiple, parallel convolutional layers with different filter heights.
 Since the word vectors represent a word in a high-dimensional vector space, the filter width, however, is always fixed to the dimensionality of the word2vec model.
-The filters therefore can be seen as a shifting context window over the word vectors where the filter height determines the context size.
+The filters, therefore, can be seen as a shifting context window over the word vectors where the filter height determines the context size.

 The resulting feature map is then max-pooled.
 This step also deals with documents shorter than $N$ words, since they were zero-padded and therefore will not be selected in the pooling operation.

 The features found by this process are then classified by a single fully-connected layer with a softmax activation function on the output layer.
-The output layer has a neuron for each of the $C$ classes and due to the softmax function, each neuron outputs the log-likelihood of a document being of its corresponding class.
+The output layer has a neuron for each of the $C$ classes, and due to the softmax function, each neuron outputs the log-likelihood of a document being of its corresponding class.
 To regularize the dense classification layer to prevent overfitting, connections are dropped out randomly for each training step.

 [Figure @fig:text-cnn] visualizes the structure of the CNN.